dringtech/ucvr-flood-info/index.md

 [Mytholmroyd](/communities/mytholmroyd/) and surrounding settlements.

 This is work in progress, so please alert us to any additional or incorrect information on the site.
-Our {% include icon-twitter.html username="ucvr_" text="twitter account" %} is the best route.
+The Feedback button at the bottom of each page is the best route.